Supervisor: Dace Dzenovska

 College affiliation: Green Templeton College

 Maria is a DPhil candidate in Migration Studies at COMPAS.
-Her research interests include urban and planning studies, as well as theory of the state with a geographical focus on Central and Eastern Europe.
-At COMPAS, Maria’s doctoral research and fieldwork is a part of this ERC-funded EMPTINESS project lead by Dr. Dace Dzenovska.
-Using a mix-method approach grounded in social anthropology and human geography, Maria is exploring power and statecraft in an emptying Russian provincial town through looking at how urban infrastructures are managed both through formal institutions and political bodies, as well as through informal arrangements.
+Her research interests include urban and planning studies and the theory of the state with a geographical focus on Central and Eastern Europe.
+At COMPAS, Maria’s doctoral research and fieldwork are a part of this ERC-funded EMPTINESS project led by Dr. Dace Dzenovska.
+Using a mixed-method approach grounded in social anthropology and human geography, Maria explores power and statecraft in an emptying Russian provincial town by looking at how urban infrastructures are managed through formal institutions and political bodies, as well as through informal arrangements.